-(Action 11.1) Form a work group, in collaboration with CAC to explore ways to better support existing and incoming foster youth who may also be students with disabilities which could include an inventory of current practices and protocols, as well as relationships with agencies and community organizations.
+11.1 Form a work group, in collaboration with CAC to explore ways to better support existing and incoming foster youth who may also be students with disabilities which could include an inventory of current practices and protocols, as well as relationships with agencies and community organizations.
+This will be added to the Draft 2023-2023 LCAP.

-Parent Information Exchange, the American Indian Education Program Parent Committee and DELAC participated in an extension discussion of the Climate and Culture Survey.
+Parent Information Exchange, the American Indian Committee and DELAC participated in an extension discussion of the Climate and Culture Survey.
 There recommended the following:

-- Implement academic and behavioral interventions to ensure student success. - Empower parents to participate in school and district-wide activities.
-Cover the costs of fingerprinting to eliminate barriers to parent volunteering and increase opportunities for volunteering.

-- Provide customer service training to office staff in effort to create a more welcoming environment.
-There were parents from the committee meetings who acknowledged that there are schools that are welcoming to parents but all acknowledged it is not districtwide. - Report status of recommendations made and communicate next steps, publicly. - Include parents in the decision making process in effort to rebuild trust with the district as well as work in partnership to make improvements. - Create a safe learning environment for every school and find strategies to increase security as students travel to and from school. - Celebrate SCUSD diversity of families and students within the district both at the school level and district-wide with calendared activities. - Ensure culturally responsive class assignments and projects. - Offer before and after care at all school sites to assist in keeping students safe. - As much as possible, secure uniformity in start and end times so students are safer on their journey home.
-Follow-up with parents and next steps after school incidents have occurred. - Focus on social/emotional support for students. - Set high expectations for all students no matter race, ethnicity, cultural background, to include all student groups (ie, students with disabilities, English learners, Homeless and Foster youth, etc.) - Establish effective and ongoing communication between school and families in an ongoing manner and establish a way to measure the effectiveness of the communication. - Ensure students are properly trained on how to respond to drills (ie. lockdowns, fire drills and earthquake), especially Transitional Kindergarten and Newcomer Students.
-Plans for drills should be shared and communicated with parents. - Conduct needs assessments of facilities (i.e door connected to security systems) Make sure all doors are secured during the school day. - Provide safety and de-escalation training for paraprofessionals and instructional aides.
+- 1.)
+Implement academic and behavioral interventions to ensure student success. - 2.)Empower parents to participate in school and district-wide activities.
+Cover the costs of fingerprinting to eliminate barriers to parent volunteering and increase opportunities for volunteering. - 3.)Provide customer service training to office staff in effort to create a more welcoming environment.
+There were parents from the committee meetings who acknowledged that there are schools that are welcoming to parents but all acknowledged it is not district-wide. - 4.)
+Report status of recommendations made and communicate next steps, publicly. - 5.)Include parents in the decision making process in effort to rebuild trust with the district as well as work in partnership to make improvements. - 6.)
+Create a safe learning environment for every school and find strategies to increase security as students travel to and from school. - 7.)Celebrate SCUSD diversity of families and students within the district both at the school level and district-wide with calendared activities.
+Ensure culturally responsive class assignments and projects. - 8.)Offer before and after care at all school sites to assist in keeping students safe. - 9.)
+As much as possible, secure uniformity in start and end times so students are safer on their journey home.
+Follow-up with parents and next steps after school incidents have occurred. - 10.)
+Focus on social/emotional support for students. - 11.)Set high expectations for all students no matter race, ethnicity, cultural background, to include all student groups (ie, students with disabilities, English learners, Homeless and Foster youth, etc.) - 12.)
+Establish effective and ongoing communication between school and families in an ongoing manner and establish a way to measure the effectiveness of the communication. - 13.)
+Ensure students are proper trained on how to respond to drills (ie. lockdowns, fire drills and earthquake), especially Transitional Kindergarten and Newcomer Students.
+Plans for drills should be shared and communicated with parents. - 14.)
+Conduct needs assessments of facilities (i.e door connected to security systems) Make sure all doors are secured during the school day. - 15.)
+Provide safety and de-escalation training for paraprofessionals and instructional aides.